JLZhu2020/toolShop/README.md

 # toolShop
+### it is based on jave SSM frameworks

-just run the SE-web on the tomcat
+just run the SE-web on the tomcat, spring config is in SE-web/